angelacorte/slides-2025-SIESTA-student-talk/content/_index.md

 # What's next?

-{{% multicol %}}

-{{% col %}}

-**Short term**:
- - Implementation of self-stabilizing Gossip and Gradient algorithms, reducing communication overhead while preserving accuracy.
+ - Implementation of algorithms to _reduce communication overhead_ while preserving accuracy;
- - Extension of the Collective OS model with *users, permissions, signals, and inter-process communication*.
+ - Extension of the Collective OS model with *users, permissions, signals, and inter-process communication*;
- - Validation on reference scenarios: crowd management, autonomous navigation, smart cities.
+ - Validation on *reference scenarios*: crowd management, autonomous navigation, smart cities;

-{{% /col %}}

-{{% col %}}

-**Long term vision**:
  - Development of a full prototype of a **Collective Operating System**, open-source and deployable on heterogeneous devices.
- - Towards resilient, adaptive collective systems with tangible impact on safety, sustainability, and coordination at scale.

 <!-- working on a gossip and gradient algorithm that will reduce the communication -->
 <!-- test of the architecture on real systems eg. notte dei ricercatori -->

-{{% /col %}}
-{{% /multicol %}}

 {{< /rectdiv >}}

 ---

-## Thank you for the attention
+## Thank you for the attention!
 :)

 ### **Questions** or _Suggestions_?